dibyendumajumdar/simpledbm/simpledbm-samples/code/forum/simple-forum/README.txt

   Run -> Open Debug Dialog...

-  Under Java Application, you should find a launch configuration named "forum".
+  Under Java Application, you should find a launch configuration named "SimpleForum".
 Select and click "Debug".

   You can now use the built-in debugger to debug your web app in development mode.